 About Form 8865

-When multiple U.S. owners of an eligible foreign corporation (generally not a “per se” corporation) elects to treat the entity as disregarded entity, it will be treated as a foreign partnership.
-The Form 8865 will need to be filed if a U.S. person owns an interest in a foreign entity that is classified as a foreign partnership for U.S. federal tax purposes.
-A U.S. person with interest in a partnership formed in a foreign country and qualifying under one or more of the Categories of Filers must complete and file Form 8865 .
+When multiple U.S. owners of an eligible foreign corporation (generally not a “per se” corporation) elect to treat the entity as a disregarded entity, the IRS will treat it as a foreign partnership.
+Form 8865 is necessary if a U.S. person owns an interest in a foreign entity that is classified as a foreign partnership for U.S. federal tax purposes.
+A U.S. person with interest in a partnership formed in a foreign country and qualifying under one or more of the Categories of Filers must complete and file Form 8865.
 The Filing Requirements for Categories of Filers chart provided with the Form 8865 instructions explains the information, statements, and schedules required for each category of filer.
 If you qualify under more than one category for a particular foreign partnership, you must submit all the items required for each category under which you qualify.

-In general, a U.S. person who is a partner in a foreign partnership is required to file Form 8865 to report the income and financial position of the partnership and to report certain transactions between the partner and the partnership.
+In general, a U.S. person who is a partner in a foreign partnership must file Form 8865 to report the income and financial position of the partnership and to report certain transactions between the partner and the partnership.
 The form is required to be filed with the partner’s tax return.